simplekjl/TheShows/README.md

 # Architecture
-The application follow as close as possible the SOLID principles and CLEAN architecture using MVVM to take advantage of the architecture components for Android, given that the features can be added this will provide a easy way to do it in the long run.
+The application follow as close as possible the SOLID principles and CLEAN architecture using MVVM to take advantage of the architecture components for Android as well as allowing more features to be added in the long run.

 * Data module
     - Network